Last Updated on 7 months by Alex

 5. Mounting Bracket

-Use spring washers, screws and flat washers to secure the mounting bracket to the outlet box.
+Use spring washers, screws, and flat washers to secure the mounting bracket to the outlet box.
 Your fan gets its primary support from this mounting bracket.
 It is crucial for the mounting bracket to be secured efficiently to avoid injuries.
 Carefully remove the motor screws and lock washers from the motor.

 The wired for installation will be in standard colors like white, green, blue, and black.
 The blue wire stands for hot power for the light kit.
 The green wire is the ground wire.
-Ground wires can also be bare colored.
+Ground wires can also be bare-colored.
 The white one is for the fan and light kit.
 This information on wires is of utmost importance and if your wiring looks like any other shade not mentioned here, you must abort the installation process immediately and contact a professional installer or electrician.

 7. Assembling the Motor

 The motor assembly must be aligned to the ceiling’s mounting brackets.
 Use screws and flat washers to secure the motor assembly to the bracket.
-Then, take the screws of the mounting brackets out and add lock in the washers.
+Then, take the screws of the mounting brackets out and add a lock in the washers.
 Use motor housing to cover the motor assembly and tighten it securely in its place with the help of screws.

 Secure all the arms of the blade under the blade and use screws and washers to keep them in place.
 Do this activity one blade at a time.
 Ensure the blades are firmly tightened post-installation.
-Connect the arms of the blade with the motor, motor screws and the lock washers.
+Connect the arms of the blade with the motor, motor screws, and lock washers.
 Then, use screws to fasten the shade filter plate.
 Fix your light bulb in, as per the prescribed wattage.
 Follow the installation specifications to install the glass shade.

 9. Remote-Control Receiver